CH101 - The Fourth Century

 - when the New Testament was made official

-There was not exactly a vote on the trinity.
+There was not exactly a vote on the trinity, or even the divinity of Jesus (it was much more technical than this).
 No vote on the official biblical text.
 No vote on gnostic gospels.
 Christianity was not made the official religion.
 [You can read about the development of the trinity to see how the divinity of Jesus was a settled issue in early Christianity prior to the Council of Nicea in 325 AD]

 The goal here is to report what the sources tell us about this historic council.

-Our historical voices for most of our knowledge of this council are Eusebius of Caesarea, Sozomen, Rufinus and Theodoret of the fifth century, each of whom lean heavily on Eusebius.
-Eusebius was seen as a friend of Constantine and thus not seen as 100% objective in his reporting.
-Sozomen, Rufinus and Theodoret are writing many years after the event - there is likely to be some exaggeration, but unless there is good evidence to the contrary, it is my position that we should basically trust these historians.
+Our historical voices for most of our knowledge of this council are Eusebius of Caesarea, Socrates Scholasticus, Sozomen, Rufinus and Theodoret (other than Eusebius, these men lived and wrote in the fifth century).
+Eusebius was seen as a friend of Constantine and thus not seen as 100% objective in his reporting, however he cites letters written by the Emperor that have been authenticated by papyrus discoveries.
+These archeological finds have restored some measure of credibility to the reporting of Eusebius.
+Socrates gives us many details in his own Church History volume; Sozomen, Rufinus and Theodoret rely on Socrates - there is likely to be some exaggeration, but unless there is good evidence to the contrary, it is my position that we should basically trust these historians.

 In 324 AD the temporary truce between Licinius and Constantine came to an end.
 Constantine defeated Licinius in battle and became the sole ruler of the Roman Empire.
 Almost immediately Constantine began receiving reports that the bishops and churches in Egypt were in disarray.
 He had been told about the conflict between Alexander, the bishop of Alexandria, and Arius, a presbyter.